What you need to know

 - Troubleshooting skills: Service technicians use diagnostic equipment on engine systems and components in order to identify and fix problems in increasingly complicated mechanical and electronic systems.
 They must be familiar with electronic control systems and the appropriate tools needed to fix and maintain them.

-The average pay for automotive service technicians and mechanics in the United States ranges from $22,610 to $65,430.
+The average pay for automotive service technicians and mechanics in the United States ranges from $23,420 to $66,950 as of May 2018.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

 Employment of automotive service technicians and mechanics is projected to grow 6 percent from 2016 to 2026, about as fast as the average for all occupations.